AckeeCZ/nodejs-cookbook/Best Practices.md

 ## Postman

 One of the best software ever developed.
-It makes accessing, sharing and testing of your REST API as easy as possible and it is free!
+It makes accessing, sharing and testing of your REST API as easy as possible!
 We have described some high-level usage [here][4].
-If you have not met postman, we recommend you to [try it][5]
+If you have not met postman yet, we recommend you to [try it][5]

 ## ESLint